 - 1. Manually feed several sheets of product slowly through the gate assembly area.
-Move the drive belts by pressing your thumb against the discharge belt. - sembly area.
-Remember, a properly set gap will allow each Ideally, this means a slight overlap of both the first sheet and the second sheet (1/8 in. or 3 mm) at the gate assembly area. sheet is entering. - 3.
-If feeding doubles, move the wedge in toward the gate assem- - 4.
+Move the drive belts by pressing your - sembly area.
+Remember, a properly set gap will allow each new sheet to enter at about the centerline of the cylinder while the bottom sheet is exiting the gate assembly area (see below).
+Ideally, this means a slight overlap of both the first sheet and the second sheet (1/8 in. or 3 mm) at the gate assembly area.
+The overlap occurs as the bottom sheet is exiting, and the next sheet is entering. - 3.
+If feeding doubles, move the wedge in toward the gate assembly.
+Test again. - 4.
 If sheets are overlapping excessively or, if the machine is feeding doubles, reduce the gap slightly by moving the knob about 1/8 turn counterclockwise.
-Test again. - 5.
-As product moves through the hold-down area, check for any skewing or jamming.
+Test again. - skewing or jamming.
 Also check for damage to the product.